 Many of the largest loans on these properties were sold to NAMA (an Irish state organisation that has arguably now become the largest property company in the world).
 Likewise, many other assets however still exist on the banks' balance sheets, which they are anxious to sell to the highest bidder.

-And as Irish developers no longer possess the financial means, these assets are being quickly sold principally to US (on both coasts) the UK and other international investors.
+And as Irish developers no longer possess the financial means, these assets are being quickly sold principally to the US (on both coasts) the UK and other international investors.

 Some of these assets have been bought up also by successful Irish developers based abroad (though these would be in a minority).